baharev/mindiffver/README.md

     mindiffver.exe  <input.txt  >output.txt

 The corresponding executables and the input.txt file are in the binary_distribution directory.
-The executables should work on any i386 compatible architecture.
+The executables should work on *any* i386 compatible architecture.
+The downside is that they are roughly 7x slower than an executable optimized specifically for your CPU.

-**The only relevant source file is the `main.cpp` file.** The other source files belong to C-XSC (see the paper).
+**The only relevant source file is the `main.cpp` file.** The other source files belong to the third party interval arithmetic library C-XSC (see the paper).

 Example